vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-to-0710.md

       ...
 ```

-#### Enable the TLS on the data node API
+#### Enable TLS on the data node API

 The data node can request the TLS certificate for you automatically.
-The only requirement is to use port 443 for the Gateway component and has this port open to the public internet.
-You can still use a custom port and some software like Apache or Nginx and proxy pass requests to the data node, but in this case, you are responsible for generating and renewing the certificate.
+The only requirement is to use port 443 for the Gateway component and have this port open to the public online.
+You can still use a custom port and software like Apache or Nginx and proxy pass requests to the data node, but in this case, you are responsible for generating and renewing the certificate.

 Below is an example certificate for the data node auto TLS: